Qt1980/reading-notes/java.md

 For your consideration: Take your time learning these languages.
 Ask questions if you are in a classroom setting.
 Use google to try to find answers to things you don't understand.
 Be patient and give yourself grace.
 You may not grasp everything all at once.
 It is ok to learn in small chunks.

 Vocabulary:
-1. Programmatic:
+1. Programmatic: The systemic step by step way in which a computer follows instructions.

-1. Syntax
+1. Syntax: The rules that define the structure of a programming language.

-1. Debugging
+1. Debugging: The process of detecting and removing of existing and potential errors in software code.

-1. Flowchart
+1. Flowchart: A graphical representation of an algorithm.